kianmeng/webservice-swapi/README.md

 # DEVELOPMENT

-To setup the development environment,
+To setup the development environment.

     $ cpanm -nq --installdeps --with-develop --with-recommends .

+Or using Carton.

+        $ carton install

 Run these commands to developer, test, and release.

     $ minil test
     $ FAKE_RELEASE=1 minil release

+Or using Cargon (faster).

+    $ carton exec -- prove -Ilib -r t

 # LICENSE